This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-Once grains have separated and you’ve finished transferring the milk kefir to a new jar, you can further culture and flavor to take on a new taste through a second fermentation.
+Once grains have separated and you’ve finished transferring the milk kefir to a new jar.
+You can further culture and flavor to take on a unique taste through a second fermentation.

 Taste your kefir frequently during its second ferment to understand the changes in flavor then choose the time that suits your zest.

 Second fermenting can be implemented to increase bacterial content and further reduce the lactose, or to develop the flavor additionally.
 (5)

 Fermenting for the second time will mature the kefir and remove some of the sharpness that people associate with milk kefir.

 There is no danger to the grains since they are removed before second fermenting so experiment with adding different flavorings — ingredients such as fruits, fruit peels such as orange or lemon zest or cocoa powder.

 Storing Kefir Grains